noa-beyond/burn-scar-mapping/README_L1C.md

 - the user certification
 - the search of products that meet the cloud criteria of the user
 - the search of products that refer to a specific range of dates for Sentinel L1C products
-- the selection of the final pre - fire and post - fire images that have the lower cloud coverage percentage
+- the selection of the final pre - fire and post - fire images that have the lower cloud coverage percentage for the given search range
 - the downloading of the selected images